Workers' Compensation

 Third Party Administrators

 ICRMA’s Governing Board has adopted performance standards for the Workers’ Compensation TPA to ensure appropriate claims handling.
-Following are some helpful documents:

 Defense Panel

 ICRMA’s Governing Board has adopted Litigation Management Policies and Procedures to ensure appropriate claims handling.
-Following is a link to the document:

 Nurse Triage